Who Can Apply for an Instant or Sealed Games Permit

 - current copy of the parent organization’s IRS group exemption letter dated within the past 12 months

-- If the Member-In-Charge has changed since your last application, enclose a notarized letter on your organization’s letterhead designating a new Member-In-Charge.
+- If the Member-In-Charge has changed since your last application, enclose a letter on your organization’s letterhead designating a new Member-In-Charge.
 The letter must grant the Member-In-Charge the authority to submit Instant or Sealed Games applications on behalf of the organization, and to be responsible for all permitted Instant or Sealed Games.
-An officer of the organization must sign and date the letter.
+The letter must be signed by an officer of the organization, dated and notarized.

 Application Review Process